Creating a Career Development Plan: Tips and Strategies

 Assess Your Current Skills and Experience

-- What are my current technical and soft skills?
+- What do I have in my current technical and soft skills?

-- What have been my achievements to date?
+- What have been my successes up to now?

-- What do I believe I could be improving on?
+- What do I think I could be improving on?

 Set Out Your Long-Term Goals